 I placed the dish in the oven, crossed my fingers, and set a timer for 45 minutes about the amount of time I would bake Spanakopita or Baklava.

 Then it was taste test time.
 First bite without the Garlic Aioli sauce I had successfully made the day before.

-It’s set up the same way as the rolls, but just not rolled?
-I then went back to the original recipe post and read that this can be done a number of ways, the author of the recipe just prefers to roll them like an egg roll.
+The idea is the same, just not rolled like the original recipe.
+I went back to the original recipe post and read that this can be done a number of ways.
+The author of the recipe just prefers to roll them.
 So I guess I fell into this method?
 The idea of folding them up in a triangle like a Samosa was intriguing though, and I may have to attempt that next time.

-The original recipe and story behind it can be found here.
+The original Sambousek recipe can be found here.
 But for convenience sake here you go:

 - salt for taste

 - pepper for taste